Vale sees at least $443 million mine disaster costs, long clean-up

-NEW YORK (Reuters) - Brazil’s Vale SA (VALE5.SA) (VALE.N) said November’s deadly mining disaster could cost it at least $443 million, but it was too early to put a price tag on what it expects to be a long clean-up from the pollution caused by the dam burst.
+NEW YORK (Reuters) - Brazil’s Vale SA (VALE5.SA) (VALE.N) said November’s deadly mining disaster could cost it at least $443 million, but it was too early to put a price tag on what it expects to be a long clean-up from the pollution spilled in the dam burst.

 “We acknowledge the seriousness of the moment and we are committed to helping and already engaged in joint coordination,” he said at the company’s annual “Vale Day” event in New York.